jpegleg/giant-spellbook/README.md

 { "Result": "Z-base32 data decoded and written to file: ./sample_raw.txt" }
 ```

-The 'encode' functions do not add any whitespace, so 'flatten_text' isn't required if we made the file with giant-spellbook 'encode'.
+The 'encode' functions do not add any whitespace, so 'flatten' isn't required if we made the file with giant-spellbook 'encode'.

 Generating a random file of a given lenth: